 I feel good about working with an organisation that has such a positive purpose.
-But the work also requires bucket loads of patience, perseverance and astute skill.
+The work does require buckets of patience, perseverance and astute skill.
 Trying to get the right businesses who can influence a systemic challenge to raise their ambitions and play ball is no easy feat.
 Time is not on our side.
-We need to move forward at an impossible speed to avert the unravelling of a global ecological collapse.
+We need to move forward at an impossible speed to avert the unraveling of a global ecological collapse.
 Yet the sense of urgency and scale of change we know is needed is often misaligned with the track-record of businesses, whose progress has traditionally involved small, incremental improvements.
-And despite the warnings of an impending collapse of the planet’s ecosystems and human civilisation, many businesses are unable to move away from prioritising short-term profits over long-term viability.
+The trouble is, if everyone does a little, we’ll achieve only a little.
+Despite the warnings of an impending collapse of the planet’s ecosystems and human civilisation, many businesses are unable to move away from prioritising short-term profits over long-term viability.
 It’s a tragic situation.

-But we persevere.
+But I’ll persevere for now.
 When I recently described one of our systems change collaborations to a friend, whose expertise and opinion I value, he responded with how draining such a project sounds to work on.
 I know what he means.